algorand/pixel_param/README.md

 * This crate uses BLS' `hash_to_curve` function to hash an extended secret to a group element.
   * syntax: `hash_to_group(input, ciphersuite) -> Gx`
+  * This function has been refactored to the pairing library.

 ## The procedure
 * Input: ciphersuite id, tentatively supports `0x00` and `0x01`;
 * Input: a seed from the upper level, needs to be at least `32` bytes long;